-Broadcaster Inputs S

-Adding Input Strea ms

-Encryption type (for Encryption enabled) Specify the type of Encryption (AES 128/192/256).
+Multicast-Only (for multicast enabled) Selecting this checkbox will force the transmission of this stream only in multicast.
+Enable Encryption Select this checkbox to encrypt the Input stream.
+For more information, see Encrypting an Input Stream in Zixi Broadcaster Encryption type (for Encryption enabled) Specify the type of Encryption (AES 128/192/256).
 Encryption key (for Encryption enabled) Click Generate to generate an encryption key.
 The generated encryption key must be sent to the end-user to decipher the received encoded stream.
 Recording parameters Select this checkbox to customize the recording parameters.

-Destination Type Select the radio button for the desired storage type and then fill in the relevant parameters. • Record to disk - the recording is saved on the local disk. • Record to S3 - the file is saved to your AWS S3 Bucket.

-Record to Disk Parameters

-File Name Specify the file name pattern that Zixi will use to generate when saving the recorded content.
+Select the radio button for the desired storage type and then fill in the relevant parameters.
+Destination Type Record to disk - the recording is saved on the local disk.
+It is possible to record to an external destination by replacing the default storage location with a symbolic link.
+To learn more, see Using an External Storage section. • Record to S3 - the file is saved to your AWS S3 Bucket.
+Record to Disk Parameters File Name Template Specify the file name pattern that Zixi will use to generate when saving the recorded content.
 A separate file will be generated for each recording up to the time specified in the Max recorded file duration parameter (see above).
 After this duration a new file will be generated.
 The file name pattern can include any string and up to five variables listed below.
 Only the %T=HH.MM.SS creation time is mandatory.
-You can change the order of these variables and add text as long as you maintain the legitimate structure of the file in Linux and Windows:

-Template %S=stream id - optional.

-%Y=year - optional

-%M=month - optional

-%D=day - optional

-• %T=HH.MM.SS creation time - mandatory

-For example, the following pattern %Y_recording%T.ts will generate the following file name 2017_recording15:32:35.ts.
+You can change the order of these variables and add text as long as you maintain the legitimate structure of the file in Linux and Windows: • %S=stream id - optional. %Y=year - optional %M=month - optional %D=day - optional • %T=HH.MM.SS creation time - mandatory For example, the following pattern %Y_recording%T.ts will generate the following file name 2017_recording15:32:35.ts.